intranda/goobi-plugin-administration-config-file-editor/docs/index_en.md

 </config_plugin>
 ```

-The block `<config>` can occur repeatedly for different projects or workflow steps in order to be able to perform different actions within different workflows.
-The other parameters within this configuration file have the following meanings:
+The parameters within this configuration file have the following meanings:

 Parameter           |  Description
 ------------------- | -----------------------------------------------------